HelloWorld7894/HelloWorld7894/README.md

 ## Hi there 😄

-**I am a high school student, interested in Computer Science, with a particular focus on Machine Learning, Deep Learning, Fullstack web development, data structures and algorithms.**
+**An university student interested in Computer Science, with a particular focus on Machine Learning, Deep Learning, Fullstack web development, data structures and algorithms.**
 I am planning to pursue my interests in this field not only as a hobby but also as a job.

 ## Programming languages: